SDS-AAU/UNISTRA-DS-2020/content/3-assignments.md

 ### Delivery and Format

 Please work in groups of around 3 members on the assignment.
-The oral examination will be also conducted in a group setting.

 You deliver a computational notebook as ipynb/rmd and HTML or PDF file by mail to Roman and Daniel.
 **Deadline for delivery 31/3 - noon**